Subjunctive vs. Indicative Spanish Moods: Key Differences, Grammar Rules and More

 (It’s important that they go to the doctor.)

 We might think that beliefs are more like opinions rather than objective facts.
 But in Spanish, you must use the indicative mood to talk about positive beliefs.

 Yo creo que ella volverá a casa esta noche.

 On the other hand, if someone’s expressing doubt or uncertainty, use the subjunctive mood.

-Want to practice?
-Check out the song “Lo dudo” (“I Doubt It”) by Argentine singer Karina la Princesita.
+For a real-life example, check out the song “Lo dudo” (I Doubt It) by Argentine singer Karina la Princesita.

 Notice in the lyrics that she uses the subjunctive to follow up the phrase dudo que (I doubt that) but the indicative to follow up sé que (I know that).